 Please note you will be required to sign a rental contract with our bike supplier in Madrid, leave a photocopy of your passport and a credit card imprint as a security deposit.
-Our package price includes comprehensive insurance but the policy carries an Excess (or 'Deductible self-risk') of $\notin 2,000 -$ ie the rider is liable for the first $\notin 2,000$ of any damage; if you drop the bike, any broken levers, mirrors, lights, etc will be payable by you.
-This excess can optionally be substantially reduced to $\notin 350$ by the upfront payment of an additional insurance premium of $\notin 20$ per day x 19 riding days = $\notin 380$.
+Our package price includes comprehensive insurance but the policy carries an Excess (or 'Deductible self-risk') of $\in 2,000 - ie$ the rider is liable for the first $\in 2,000$ of any damage; if you drop the bike, any broken levers, mirrors, lights, etc will be payable by you.
+This excess can optionally be substantially reduced to $\in 350$ by the upfront payment of an additional insurance premium of $\in 20$ per day x 19 riding days = $\in 380$.